rbowen/modrewrite_and_friends/01_regular_expressions.rst

 .. index:: Regular Expressions

 Introduction to Regular Expressions
 -----------------------------------

+.. _Introduction to Regular Expressions:

 Much of the content in this book requires that you have some mastery of regular expressions.
-Indeed, in my years of teaching mod\_rewrite, it has been my observation that people don't find mod\_rewrite hard at
+Indeed, in my years of teaching mod_rewrite, it has been my observation that people don't find mod_rewrite hard at
 all: they're just intimidated by regular expressions.

 .. index:: Mastering Regular Expressions